-It’s this kind of half-baked theories that make you appear desperate, needy and frankly, immature.
+How do you expect your ex to give you another chance if you can’t even make up your mind if you want contact or ‘no contact’?
 At a certain age, people expect you to know what you want and do what you say you are going to do; not be wish-washy about simple decisions like contact… or no contact.

 If you can walk and chew at the same time, you can do self-improvement and use the open lines of communication to lay the groundwork for getting back your ex at the same time.

-This actually works to you advantage because human beings in general are more likely to believe change when they understand, appreciate and see what you are doing to change (what I call the process of change); when they can make the connection between input and output, effort and outcome.
+This actually works to you advantage because human beings in general are more likely to believe change when they understand, appreciate and see what you are doing to change (what I call the process of change).
+When they can make the connection between input and output, effort and outcome.

 We generally tend to be suspicious of people who disappear for a few days/weeks/months and reappear claiming that they have changed.
 Most of us want to know, “what did you do to change” and “is it for real”.
 We are justified in calling them bluff, or taking a wait-and-see approach.
 Anyone can claim to have changes but have they?

 If your ex is a horrible human and you do not want anything to do with them, ever; go no contact and move on.
 If you want your ex back and want to reach out to your ex; contact your ex instead of “pretend” no contact.
 “Look I’m doing no contact”, but I’m also contacting my ex!”
 It’s like covering one eye and saying, “I am not really looking”.